LanaCasselmann/eda-project-housing/README.md

 ### Disclaimer
 This is the very first data analysis I do on my own, I appreciate any comment or suggestion for improvement.
+This project has been created based on the [assignment](assignment.md) and template of the neuefische repository [ds-eda-project-template](https://github.com/neuefische/ds-eda-project-template/blob/main/assignment.md).
+Further guidance was provided by the content of the [workflow file](workflow.md).

 ### Project
-This project has been created based on the assignment and template of the neuefische repository [ds-eda-project-template](https://github.com/neuefische/ds-eda-project-template/blob/main/assignment.md).
 It contains the analysis of actual housing data of King County, WA, centered around the wishes of an imaginary client, and the presentation of the results thereof.

 ## Requirements